heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 # Summary

-I prefer to use [GitKraken](https://gitkraken.com/) for maniging my repositories.
+I prefer to use [GitKraken](https://gitkraken.com/) for managing my repositories.
 However, it's gotten to the point where it's way too much work to open the GitKraken app, and then select my recent repository.
 I found a faster way to do it thought the terminal with the following command:

 > `open -a 'GitKraken' --args -p $(pwd)`